CLIMBING KILIMANJARO FOR CHARITY – A GOOD THING TO DO

-I have learned one important lesson in 37 years of climbing Kilimanjaro – do not even think you are “conquering” a mountain.
+I have learned one important lesson in almost five decades of climbing Kilimanjaro – do not even think you are “conquering” a mountain.
 Kilimanjaro decides whether you stay or go.
 So I always approach the mountain as I do my mother – gently, kindly, with lots of love and respect.
-With this type of humility maybe, just maybe, you’ll get to experience the euphoria that I still get at the top, after 47 climbs and 37 years of climbing.
+With this type of humility maybe, just maybe, you’ll get to experience the euphoria that I still get at the top, after decades on Kilimanjaro.

-Climbing Kilimanjaro is more a journey within, than without.
+Climbing Kilimanjaro is equally a journey within yourself, and one outdoors.
 It is an equalizer.
 The mountain doesn’t care if you’re a physician or a fool.
 Everyone gets the same treatment.
-All you have to do is climb quietly and slowly – and check your arrogance at the gate.
+All you have to do is climb quietly and slowly - and check your arrogance at the gate.
 Only then will you be able to “receive” what it is that every climber seeks on the mountain – the journey, the summit, the exaltation and triumph.